Nicky-Nie/PM591/HW2/README.md

 }
 ```

-    a.
+    b.
 Plot the validation RMSE as a function of $K$ and select the best K.

 ``` r
 library(ggplot2)